Using EVA Foam for Cosplay For the First Time

 EVA foam is a versatile tool that can be cut, glued, and shaped to create costume pieces.
 It’s most often used to create armor (such as breastplates, pauldrons, arm guards, etc.) and props (such as swords, axes, staffs, scythes, etc.).
 However, it can also be used for any number of pieces of your cosplay project, including hats, shoes, masks, jewelry, and more.

-To create these costume pieces, you will have to cut out the flat shapes in EVA foam, glue them together, and shape them using heat.
+To create these costume pieces, you cut out the flat shapes in EVA foam, glue them together, and shape them using heat.
 It’s a pretty simple process, but it can take a little bit of practice to get right.
 I recommend checking out TNT Cosplay Supply on youtube for a playlist with many tutorials for using EVA foam as a beginner.

 Part 2: Choosing the right supplies for your project